SoulSight/Stylus/README.md

 As most graph processing tasks are IO-intensive and Stylus uses RAM as its main storage, designing a compact and efficient storage scheme becomes one of the core problems.

-The most important concept is the *User-Defined Types*, a.k.a.
-UDTs.
+The most important concept in our strongly-typed system is the user-defined types (UDTs), each of which is a fixed-collection of predicates.
+We designed a tailored UDT, named xUDT, for modeling RDF entities.
+An xUDT is defined as `(tid, <p1, p2, ..., pn>)` and the instance of of an xUDT `tid` is stored as `(id, <tid, offsets, obj_vals>)`.
+Here is an illustration for an xUDT and its instance:

 ![xUDT Illustration](res/Figures/xUDT_Illustration.png)